-Physical actions (A).
-In the 3DDS game, this is a 22D feature vector derived from wheel and buttons while subjects were driving.
-The main elements of this vector include: {wheel position, pedals (brake and gas), left and right signals, mirrors (rear, left), left and right side views for panning the current forward view to the left or right window (mainly its purpose is to do traffic check), and gear change}.
+3) Physical Actions (A): In the 3DDS game, this is a 22D feature vector derived from wheel and buttons while subjects were driving.
+The main elements of this vector include: [wheel position, pedals (brake and gas), left and right signals, mirrors (rear, left), left and right side views for panning the current forward view to the left or right window (mainly its purpose is to do traffic check), and gear change].
 Signals, mirrors and views are thus binary variables.
-Other action vector components are: {wipers, light indicators, horn, GPS, start-engine, radio volume and channel, show-menu, look-back view, and view change}.
+Other action vector components are: wipers, light indicators, horn, GPS, start-engine, radio volume and channel, show-menu, look-back view, and view change.
 Subjects were encouraged not to use these latter buttons.
-In the HDB game, actions were {mouse position (x, y), left, middle, and right mouse clicks} by which subjects handled orders.
+In the HDB game, actions were mouse position (x, y), left, middle, and right mouse clicks by which subjects handled orders.
 Currently, we don't have physical actions for the TG game.

-Labeled events (L).
-Each frame of the 3DDS game was manually labeled as belonging to one of several events: {left turn, right turn, going straight, red light, adjusting left, adjusting right, stop sign, traffic check, and error frames due to unexpected (mistake) events that terminate the game such as hitting other cars or passing the red light}.
+4) Labeled Events (L): Each frame of the 3DDS game was manually labeled as belonging to one of several events: left turn, right turn, going straight, red light, adjusting left, adjusting right, stop sign, traffic check, and error frames due to unexpected (mistake) events that terminate the game such as hitting other cars or passing the red light.
 Hence this is only a scalar feature.

-Object features (F).
-This is a N dimensional vector of properties of objects $(F^{1:N})$ (e.g., here N=15 is the number of objects and hence the cardinality of this vector) as will be further explained in section III-C.
+5) Object Features (F): This is an N-dimensional vector of properties of objects ( $F^{1:N}$ ) (e.g., here N = 15 is the number of objects and hence the cardinality of this vector), as will be further explained in Section III-C.

-B. Space-based Classifier Models
+B. Space-Based Classifier Models